Court Lodge Farm

 Internally, the homes are naturally lit, well spaced and have a strong connection to the landscape, with whitewashed exposed brickwork and exposed ceiling beams giving character to a modern interior.

 After a positive experience sharing the plans with the local parish council, planning permission for the new scheme was granted in November 2018.
-Since then, TaylorHare have been developing the technical drawings needed to support the construction of this sensitive scheme.
+Since then, TaylorHare have produced a full technical package of drawings and provided support throughout the construction of this sensitive scheme, which was completed earlier this year.

 Project Team: Tim Hare, Ian Titherington, Geoff Pomeroy